 Looking beyond the HR Tick

 The skill sets in ITSM, today require more flexibility and adaptability than ever before.
-The courses ATOs provide are not only about globally accepted standards but content and trainers that facilitate the improvements and changes organisations are making.
-ATOs need to be interacting on a deeper level with customers in helping them understand the why of the particular courses, not as an HR tick in the box but the practical applicable knowledge the individual brings back into the organisation.
+The courses ATOs provide are not only about globally accepted standards but content and trainers that facilitate the improvements and changes organizations are making.
+ATOs need to be interacting on a deeper level with customers in helping them understand the why of the particular courses, not as an HR tick in the box but the practical applicable knowledge the individual brings back into the organization.

-Do yourself a favour, get to the next ITSM conference and if you’re having a booth, that’s great but make sure you get yourself to some of the sessions, chat with the speakers and the attendees about the topics and why they’re important to them.
+Do yourself a favor, get to the next ITSM conference and if you’re having a booth, that’s great but make sure you get yourself to some of the sessions, chat with the speakers and the attendees about the topics and why they’re important to them.
 Find out where they are experiencing their challenges, what they are seeking to know and then compare those to the skill sets within your portfolio of courses.
 Do you have a match?
 If so, then you know and are able to show your customers they are not just going to achieve a training ROI but an ROI on their bottom line.

 ITpreneurs library of courseware has one of the largest variety of ITSM content in the market.
 Tap into it and expand your portfolio.
 More offerings, more revenue—without the hassle